 It was my wedding day when my world came crashing down, when my life was changed forever.
 I’d been dreaming of my wedding as long as I could remember—but it certainly wasn’t supposed to go this way.
 Calamity pierced my heart, and next thing I knew, I was on the run, seeking asylum from everything I’d ever known.

 Now, here I am, hiding out in a beautiful, foreign, faraway place.
 Everything is different here: the land, the rhythm.
 The people.
 I’m lucky enough to find a woman who takes me in, who shows me a much simpler way of life than I’ve ever known.
 And then there’s Jordan Hartley, also known as my new boss: a scarred face, a grating personality, but to be fair, a pretty great cook.

 Day by day, I try to piece myself back together.
 I try to let this place remedy my broken heart.
 But the reality is—the road to recovery is long and windy, and I never seem quite prepared for the twists and turns that come my way.

 The Hallowed Hideaway is a fast-paced, emotional ride—a story of heartache, of healing, and of discovering where and with whom we truly belong.

-While I currently have just three books, I have plans to write and share many more!
+While I currently have six books, I have plans to write and share many more!

 There are other works out there under the name Kayla Rose; however, the only ones that are mine are these listed on my website.